solana-labs/solana/docs/src/apps/jsonrpc-api.md

 ### getBlockTime

-Returns the estimated production time of a block.
+Returns the estimated production time of a confirmed block.

 Each validator reports their UTC time to the ledger on a regular interval by intermittently adding a timestamp to a Vote for a particular block.
 A requested